 (batch_size, seq_len, vocab_size) in this case, samples that are shorter than the longest item need to be padded with some placeholder value or truncate long samples before padding short samples.

 In this tutorial, you will discover

-RaggedTensor that you can use to prepare your variable-length sequence data for NLP in python with Keras without any additional padding or user-facing logic.
+RaggedTensor that you can use it to prepare your variable-length sequence data for NLP in Python with Keras without any additional padding or user-facing logic.

 Different Between RaggedTensor and SparseTensor

 SparseTensors make the assumption that the underlying dense tensor is regularly shaped and unmentioned values are missing.RaggedTensors, on the other hand, makes no such assumption.